How To Link TRN With Customs Registration

 How Does a TRN Help in Deferring VAT Tax Payments on Imports?

 Businesses can clear imported products without paying VAT during import clearance if they produce their Tax Registration Number (TRN) to the customs department.
-The customs department in the UAE then verifies the Tax Registration Number (TRN) in their system.
+A customs officer in the UAE verifies the Tax Registration Number (TRN) in the customs system.
+Once the TRN is confirmed, the customs system will electronically update the records to reflect the latest status.

 If you have not yet linked your TRN with Customs Registration, you can do so in three ways, as listed below: